 The object of the game is to be the first to collect 30 victory points.
 An alternative way is to complete a special objective card, which can be acquired during the game.
 Factions earn points in different ways (the asymmetry factor); more on that later.

-As mentioned, the clearings come in different suits (mouse, fox, or rabbit), which works with cards that you will draw during the game.
-They also come in the aforementioned three suits (+ fourth wild suite – eagles) and act as a special resource for actions in a matching clearing, different for each faction.
+As mentioned, the clearings come in different suits (mouse, fox, or rabbit), which work with cards that you will draw during the game.
+They also come in the aforementioned three suits (+ fourth wild suit – eagles) and act as a special resource for actions in a matching clearing, different for each faction.

 This is it when it comes to general rules.
 Everything else is faction-specific and to be successful, you must know your faction like the back of your hand.
 But to be truly competitive, you must also be wary of other factions: their pros and cons, what are they doing, and what you can do to stop them.